A note on what we’re not

 We’ve always strived to be transparent in what we do, and we’d like that to continue into who we are.
-So, to clear the air, we decided that we want to talk about a few of the things that we’re not about.
+So, to clear the air, we decided that we want to talk about a few of the things that we’re not about:

 We don’t only tell stories about startups

 People tend to think we only focus on startups and entrepreneurs, but that’s not the case.
-At Fuckup Nights, any kind of business or professional failure is welcome – from architects to football players, to bankers and restaurant owners.
+At Fuckup Nights, any kind of business or professional failure is welcome – from artists to football players, to bankers and restaurant owners.

-We’re not the experts.
+We’re not failure gurus.

+We’ve built a great movement, we’ve gotten a lot of great press, but we’re not the failure gurus.
 Failure (and the circumstances around it) can be an incredibly personal and a niche thing.
 There isn’t one blanket solution – silver bullets for these kinds of situations just don’t exist.

-We don’t believe that failure is the only path to success.
+We don’t believe that “failure” is the only path to “success“

 We don’t celebrate the failure, we celebrate the resilience.

 This is probably the most important one.
 Sometimes what we do gets misconstrued, and people think that we’re celebrating the failure itself, or even worse, we worship it.
-If you’re in this camp, then we’re about to blow your minds.
+If you’re in this camp, then we’re about to blow your mind: